 You also don’t want to pin so much that you get caught up in the spam filter like I did!

-I love using Pinterest templates to speed up my Pin creation.
+I love using Pinterest templates to speed up my Pin creation, and there are a bunch of places you can find them.
 You can either;

 Using Canva is one of the best tools I recommend when it comes to Pinterest marketing.

-I highly recommend upgrading the Canva Pro to get some of the upgraded features like more photo options, branding elements, resize features, and access to more/better templates.
+I highly recommend upgrading to Canva Pro to get some of the paid features like more photo options, branding elements, resize features, and access to more/better templates.

 The only problem with using the pin templates on Canva is a lot of people have access to them.